hosseinkhani/Fuzzy-Clustering/README.md

 # Fuzzy-Clustering

-This project started as final project of my Advanced Pattern Recognition course (1/3 points of my final score just in 48 hours!) its not documented yet :/
+This project started as final project of my Advanced Pattern Recognition course Its not documented yet

 still in progress...

+# Demo
+run test00.py a simple demo (classify instances of one prototype)

+NOTE: ellipse prototype hav visual problems (maybe other problems exist too cuz it doesnt work like other prototypes)